 Passengers can take the train easily from city to city.
 The trains in Taiwanese urban centres run frequently and are cheap.
 The announcements are in both Mandarin and English, as are all the signs.

 Train stations in the larger cities in Taiwan usually have tourist information counters with English-speaking staff.
-Most cashiers at ticket booths will understand foreigners when they speak slowly, and buying train tickets should therefore be quite straightforward.
+Most cashiers at ticket booths will understand foreigners when they speak slowly, and buying train tickets should therefore be relatively straightforward.

 Cycling in Taiwan